States push jobless from virus recession to return to work

 States push jobless from virus recession to return to workNew

 STOWE, Vt.
 (AP) — States are pushing the unemployed to return to work to help businesses large and small find the workers they need to emerge from the COVID-19 recession.
 Some argue the generous unemployment benefits offered when the economy crashed are making it too easy for people to not return to work.
 Now some states are reinstating a requirement that anyone who collects unemployment must look for work.
-At least three states, Arkansas, Montana and South Carolina, are ending the $300 supplemental benefit that is on top of state benefits.
-And at least one state, Tennessee, is moving to reduce the maximum amount of time a worker can collect unemployment.
+At least four states, Arkansas, Mississippi, Montana and South Carolina, are ending the $300 supplemental benefit that is on top of state benefits.
+Labor experts say the shortage is not just about the payment, with some people reluctant to look for work because they fear catching the virus.
+Others have found new jobs.